nodepy/nodepy/README.md

   rather than `.ppym-installed-files`.
 Note that PPYM will assume that such a file would not be part of a package.
 - enhance Python 2 compatibility
+- manifest `"bin"` fields may now end with `${py}` in which case the script is installed in three versions: plain, with the major Python version appended and with the major.minor Python version appended
+- install PPYM as plain command, with major and major.minor version

 ### v0.0.13